-Observational studies have reported on congenital malformations among buprenorphine-exposed pregnancies, but were also not designed appropriately to assess the risk of congenital malformations specifically due to buprenorphine exposure [see Human Data].
 Adequate and well-controlled studies have not been conducted with PROBUPHINE or buprenorphine in pregnant women.
-Neonatal opioid withdrawal syndrome has been reported in the infants of women treated with buprenorphine sublingual tablets during pregnancy [see Clinical Considerations].
+Neonatal opioid withdrawal syndrome has been reported in the infants of women treated with buprenorphine sublingual tablets during pregnancy [see Clinical Considerations below].

 Reproductive and developmental studies in rats and rabbits identified adverse events at clinically relevant and higher doses.
-Embryo fetal death was observed in both rats and rabbits administered buprenorphine during the period of organogenesis at doses approximately 6 and 0.3-times, respectively, the human sublingual dose of 16 mg/day of buprenorphine.
-Pre- and post-natal development studies in rats demonstrated increased neonatal deaths at 0.3-times and above and dystocia at approximately 3-times the human sublingual dose of 16 mg/day of buprenorphine.
-No clear teratogenic effects were seen when buprenorphine was administered during organogenesis with a range of doses equivalent to or greater than the human sublingual dose of 16 mg/day of buprenorphine.
-However, increases in skeletal abnormalities were noted in rats administered buprenorphine daily during organogenesis at a dose approximately 0.6- and approximately equal to the human sublingual dose of 16 mg/day of buprenorphine, respectively.
-In a few studies, some events such as acephalous and omphalocele were also observed but these findings were not clearly treatment-related [see Animal Data].
-Based on animal data, advise pregnant women of the potential risk to a fetus.
+Embryofetal death was observed in both rats and rabbits administered buprenorphine during the period of organogenesis at doses approximately 12 and 0.5 times, respectively, the maximum recommended human dose (MRHD) of PROBUPHINE.
+Pre- and postnatal development studies in rats demonstrated increased neonatal deaths at a dose approximately equivalent to the MRHD of PROBUPHINE, and dystocia at approximately 6 times the MRHD.
+No clear teratogenic effects were seen with a range of doses equivalent to or greater than the MRHD.
+However, increases in skeletal abnormalities were noted in rats administered buprenorphine daily during organogenesis at a dose approximately 5 times the MRHD and in rabbits at approximately 12 times the MRHD.

-The estimated background risk of major birth defects and miscarriage for the indicated population are unknown.
-All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
+The background risk of major birth defects and miscarriage for the indicated population(s) is unknown.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2-4% and 15-20%, respectively.